-Kohlrabi has fiber, carotenes, vitamins C, A, K, B vitamins niacin, B6, thiamin, pantothenic acid, phytochemicals, and minerals manganese, copper, calcium, potassium, iron, phosphorous.
+Kohlrabi has fiber, carotenes, vitamins C, B6, folate, choline, phytochemicals, and minerals manganese, copper, calcium, potassium, iron, phosphorous and fiber. kohlrabi nutrients

 Kohlrabi should be planted 1’ apart from each other in well composted soil and kept adequately watered.
 It is ready to harvest in 6 weeks and should be harvested when no bigger than 2” in diameter for sweetest flavor.

 Kohlrabi must pass through a winter to flower if you are interested in saving the seed.
 They must either be protected or dug up and stored in sand in a cool place over the winter.